sayyid5416/Links-Extractor/README.md

     > Time stamp & some other data will also be saved

 # Required Libraries:
+Installation: `pip install library_name`
-- colorama  :   `pip install colorama`
+- colorama

 # Developer
 - Hussain Abbas